Improved Graph Clustering: Algorithm

 where the weights $ c_{\mca} $ and $ c_{\mca^c} $ are given by

-Here the factor ${48\sqrt{n}} $ balances the contributions of the nuclear norm and the likelihood, and the specific forms of $ \ca $ and $ \cac $ are derived from our analysis.
+Here the factor ${48\sqrt{n}} $ balances the contributions of the nuclear norm and the likelihood; the specific values of this factor as well as of $ \ca $ and $ \cac $ are derived from our analysis (cf. Section~\ref{sec:proof_WisGood}).
 The optimization problem~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} is convex and can be cast as a Semidefinite Program (SDP)~\cite{chandrasekaran2011siam,recht2010guaranteed}.
 More importantly, it can be solved using efficient first-order methods for large graphs (see Section~\ref{sec:implementation}).

 Our algorithm is given as Algorithm~\ref{alg:clustering}.
 Depending on the given $A$ and the choice of $ t $, the optimal solution $\widehat{Y}$ may or may not be a cluster matrix.
-Checking if a given $ \widehat{Y} $ is a cluster matrix can be done easily, e.g., via an SVD, which will also reveal cluster memberships if it is a cluster matrix.
+Checking if a given $ \widehat{Y} $ is a cluster matrix can be done easily, e.g., via an SVD, which will also reveal the cluster memberships if it is a cluster matrix.
 If it is not, any one of several rounding/aggregation ideas (e.g., the one in~\cite{mathieu2010correlation}) can be used empirically; we do not delve into this approach in this paper, and simply output failure.
-In Section~\ref{sec:perf} we provides sufficient conditions under which $\widehat{Y} $ is a cluster matrix, with \emph{no} rounding required.
+In Section~\ref{sec:perf} we provide sufficient conditions under which $\widehat{Y} $ is guaranteed to be a cluster matrix, with \emph{no} rounding required.